p2rkw/xf86-input-mtrack/README.md

 ##### Basic
 **[GestureClickTime](#GestureClickTime)**<a name="GestureClickTime"></a>
 When a gesture triggers a click, how much time to hold down the emulated button.
 Integer value representing milliseconds.
-Integer value.
 Defaults to 10.

 **[GestureWaitTime](#GestureWaitTime)**<a name="GestureWaitTime"></a>
 Touches are allowed to transition from one gesture to another.
 For example, you may go from scrolling to swiping without releasing your fingers from the pad.
 This value is the amount of time you must be performing the new gesture before it is triggered.
 This prevents accidental touches from triggering other gestures.
 Integer value representing milliseconds.
-Integer value.
 Defaults to 100.

 ---
-##### Two fingers Scrolling
+##### Two fingers Scrolling<a name="two-finger-scrolling"></a>

 **[ScrollDistance](#ScrollDistance)**<a name="ScrollDistance"></a>
 For two finger scrolling.
 How far you must move your fingers before a button